tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

           # interval; spill the last active interval.
           assignment[interval] = assignment[spill]
-          raise "Should be assigned a register" unless assignment[interval].is_a?(PReg)
+          raise "Should be assigned a register" unless assignment[interval].is_a?(PReg) assignment[spill] = slot
-          # TODO(max): Insert a spill instruction at an odd index
-          assignment[spill] = slot
           active.pop  # We know spill is the last one
           # Insert interval into already-sorted active